jackwaudby/ldbc-snb-implementations/README.md

 | LdbcQuery1 | 1                |

-Issues: expected answer is including start person and it should not (see Complex Read 1 in  [specification](https://ldbc.github.io/ldbc_snb_docs/ldbc-snb-specification.pdf)).
+Issue: expected answer is including start person and it should not (see Complex Read 1 in  [specification](https://ldbc.github.io/ldbc_snb_docs/ldbc-snb-specification.pdf)).